Turgiaman/OfficeQueueManagement-09/Retrospective/Retrospective.md

 2. More meetings (in persons / videocall)
 3. Use common best practices that are defined togheter
 4. Better to have branches for each stories or tasks
+5. Achieve the maximum amount of hours (16h in 2 weeks) for each member
   > Propose one or two

+- One thing you are proud of as a Team!!
-- We smile, laugh anf joke to each other!!
+  - We smile, laugh and joke to each other!!
   - We are proud of us: small team but strong one!!
-- One thing you are proud of as a Team!!